mughalhsm/cli-password-manager-via-aws/README.md

  - retrieve a secret - the resulting user id and password will not be printed out but should be stored in a file.
  - delete a secret.

-The basic workflow should look like this:
+The basic workflow looks like this:
 ```bash
 awsume sandbox # or whatever means you use to authenticate
 [Sandbox]